brendandixon/thegatherings/doc/Architecture.md

 ## Communities, Gatherings, and Members

 Gatherings builds on two core concepts: Communities and Gatherings.
 Gatherings always belong to one Community.
-Communities may be affiliated with one another, either through a parent Community or directly.
+Communities have at least one Campus.
+Gatherings may be affiliated with a Campus.
+Even though a Community must have at least one Campus, Campuses are not a top-level concept, such as Gatherings or their owning Community, but an optional affiliation for a Gathering.
+A Member may filter Gatherings to a particular Campus, but they do not seek for Gatherings through a Campus (in a RESTful sense).

 Members attend Gatherings, however, they do not belong to a Gathering but to the Community to which the Gathering itself belongs.
 Members may belong to multiple Gatherings and to multiple Communities.
 Membership, in this sense, is not ownership, but an affiliation.
 To participate in a Gathering, a Member must affiliate with a Community.

-Members register with TheGatherings and then affiliate with a Community (through joining a Gathering -- see below).
+Members register with theGatherings and then affiliate with a Community, possibly preferring a Campus.

 ## Identity, Access, and Authorization

 Member identity is an OAuth2 token.
-For Members who lack or are not willing to login via a supported OAuth2 provider (e.g., Facebook, Google), TheGatherings will provide an OAuth2 provider with which the Member must register.
+For Members who lack or are not willing to login via a supported OAuth2 provider (e.g., Facebook, Google), theGatherings will provide an OAuth2 provider with which the Member must register.
 Either way, once registered, a Member will have an account (fed from their OAuth provider).

-Members (like all other elements) are never deleted.
+Members are never deleted.
 They can Leave a Community and / or Gathering.
 When leaving, they may opt to be Remembered.
 Remembered Members can re-join without an Invitation.
 Members who have left will require a new Invitation (and are, for all intents and purposes, new Members).

 Members have access to their Communities and its Gatherings.
 A Member must authorize each Community.